 To bring calm to the parts of your home that may normally feel overwhelming, try decluttering wardrobes, desks, garages and other areas where things accumulate.
 If you’re working from home, having a clearer workspace can enable greater focus and streamlined productivity.
 For many, clothing can be a particular weak-spot – it’s estimated that around £30 billion worth of unused clothing is sitting in the nation’s wardrobes (WRAP, 2018) and only 60% of the contents of most wardrobes are ever worn.

 If you’re frustrated by too much clutter, consider selling or donating your unloved items to people that will actually use them or donate to charities to do good with.
+Passing on items to other people locally for free can be a real help in the cost of living crisis

 To read about the myriad of decluttering benefits, try ‘The Life-Changing Magic of Tidying’ by Marie Kondo.
 It’s encouraged readers all over the world to part with items that no longer ‘spark joy’.